forwards/website_source/README.md

 level 2 and level 3 headers (i.e. ## and ###) to mark up sections.

 The title and description are used e.g. by Twitter and Facebook to show the summary content when a link to the page is shared.
+You can also specify a `banner` field, to give an image that should be used in a large Twitter or Facebook card.

 To add a link to the new page in the navigation bar, you need to edit the
 `config.toml` file, e.g. adding